-Robert B. Harris, Ph.D.
+ROBERT B. HARRIS, PH.D.

-As of January 1, 2005, the Company entered into an amended employment agreement with Dr. Harris pursuant to which Dr. Harris will serve the Company as President and Chief Executive Officer.
-This agreement expires on December 31, 2007.
+As of January 1, 2007, the Company entered into an employment agreement with Dr. Harris pursuant to which Dr. Harris will serve the Company as President.
+This agreement expires on December 31, 2011.
 The employment agreement provides Dr. Harris with:

-- a base salary of at least \$205,000, with any amount above such minimum level to be determined by the Board of Directors; - a grant of incentive stock options to purchase 30,000 shares of the Company's common stock on January 1, 2005; - an annual bonus to be based upon financial performance criteria determined by the Board of Directors.
-Assuming full satisfaction of such financial performance criteria, the maximum cash bonus payable shall not be less than \$25,000 per year; - a number of annual incentive stock option and restricted stock grants to be based upon financial performance criteria determined by the Board of Directors.
-Assuming full satisfaction of such financial performance criteria, Dr. Harris is eligible to receive incentive stock options to purchase an aggregate of 10,000 shares of common stock and 5,000 shares of restricted common stock on a yearly basis.
-Such options and restricted shares shall vest in three equal yearly installments beginning on the date that is one year following the date of grant; and participation in any and all employee benefit plans.
+- a base salary of at least \$225,000, with any amount above such minimum level to be determined by the Board of Directors; - an annual bonus to be based upon financial performance criteria determined by the Board of Directors.
+Assuming full satisfaction of such financial performance criteria, the maximum cash bonus payable shall not be less than \$25,000 per year; and - a number of annual incentive stock option and restricted stock grants to be based upon financial performance criteria determined by the Board of Directors.
+Assuming full satisfaction of such financial performance criteria, Dr. Harris is eligible to receive incentive stock options to purchase an aggregate of 5,000 shares of common stock and 5,000 shares of restricted common stock on a yearly basis.
+Such options and restricted shares shall vest in three equal yearly installments beginning on the date that is one year following the date of grant; and - participation in any and all employee benefit plans.